 Regularly missing academy or education

 Not taking part in education

+May involve an exchange for something the victim wants and/or for the financial advantage or increased status of the perpetrator or facilitator

+Go missing from home and/or school and are subsequently found in areas away from their home.

+Have been the perpetrator or alleged perpetrator of serious violence (e.g. knife crime), as well as the victim

 If a member of staff suspects CCE, they will discuss this with the DSL.
 The DSL will trigger the local safeguarding procedures, including a referral to the local authority’s children’s social care team and the police, if appropriate.